RaymondByc/raymondbyc-github.io/index.md

 Hi!
 I am a Graduate student of College of Computer Science at Sichuan University, China.

-I'm looking forward to opputunies
+I'm looking forward to opputunies for PhD of Computer Vision or Deep Learning

 ## Education
 #### Sichuan University ( 2017/9 - 2020/6 )